ChainAgnostic/namespaces/ergo/caip10.md

 - **P2PK** - serialized (compressed) public key
 - **P2SH** - first 192 bits of the Blake2b256 hash of serialized script bytes
 - **P2S** - serialized script

+The checksum is calculated after concatenating prefix byte to content bytes, and then postpended to form a full Ergo standard address notation.

 ## Syntax